gasagna/Flows.jl/docs/src/quickstart.md

     end
     ```

-    Then, the type is made callable by defining the following method.
+    Then, the type is made callable by defining the following method:
     ```julia
     function (eq::Lorenz)(t, u, dudt)
         x, y, z = u